Frank Capra DVD Premier Collection

 - The Frank Capra I knew: By Jeanine Basinger 13 minutes

-The design work throughout the set and the disks is exceptional.
+The design work throughout the set and the disks is very good.
 Above, the title menu to the bonus disk.

-Above: Richard Pena, a freeze frame from the "Frank Capra Collaboration" mini-feature on the bonus disk.
+Richard Pena is featured on the "Frank Capra Collaboration" mini-feature on the bonus disk.

 Even the disks themselves are handsome looking.
 Six altogether make up the set.
 Certainly this appproach should be applied to any further Capra releases coming from Sony.

 Screenwriter Robert Riskin (1897-1955) was the principal Capra collaborator talked about in the mini-feature "Frank Capra Collaboration."

 Frank Capra Jr turns to the task of explaining his fathers work; his personality; the impact of the success he had with Columbia Pictures; the impact Capra's work in World War II had on him, particularly Capra's reaction to his exporsure to the Nazi death camps in Germany.
 Basinger also discusses this in her talks on the Bonus Disk.

 Mr. Smith and the Premiere Capra DVD Collection